Ice packs spend 9 minutes doing their job. Kelvin spends 60+ minutes.

 Direct cold transfer.

 No fabric, no fleece, no insulating layers between you and the cold.
-A 5mm sport-grade flex-shell holds twelve sealed PCM pods (60×60mm) in a 4×3 grid that bends where your body bends, with a sewn-edge indicator badge integrated into the pad edge.
+A 5mm sport-grade flex-shell holds thirty-five sealed PCMx pods in a 7×5 grid that bends where your body bends, with a sewn-edge indicator badge integrated into the pad edge.

 PCM mass